Metnew/uxss-db/chromodo/0-704/README.md

-Comodo: Comodo "Chromodo" Browser disables same origin policy, Effectively turning off web security.
+# Comodo "Chromodo" Browser disables same origin policy, Effectively turning off web security

-1 of 4
-Project Member Reported by taviso@google.com, Jan 22 2016 Back to list Issue description
+#### Reported by taviso@google.com, Jan 22 2016

 When you install Comodo Internet Security, by default a new browser called Chromodo is installed and set as the default browser.
 Additionally, all shortcuts are replaced with Chromodo links and all settings, cookies, etc are imported from Chrome.
 They also hijack DNS settings, among other shady practices.

 https://www.comodo.com/home/browsers-toolbars/chromodo-private-internet-browser.php